charliepyle/chrysalis/README.md

-run the app with the following terminal command cd chrysalis && npm install && cd lios && pod install --repo-update && cd .. && npx react-native run-ios --simulator="iPhone Pro 11"
+run the app with the following terminal command cd chrysalis && npm install && cd ios && pod install --repo-update && cd .. && npx react-native run-ios --simulator="iPhone 11"

 need to fix image upload so key is uid and not a random number